-Let us know analyze those changes that resulted in error.
+We next analyze those changes that resulted in errors.
 In Figure 5, we present the data for erroneous changes that affected less than 10 lines of code.
 The vertical axis gives the percentage of changes that resulted in error out of the total changes that affected the number of lines specified in the horizontal axis.
 The data was derived from the change file dependencies that we had defined in an earlier section of this paper.
 This analysis also answers a very important question: What percentage of one-line changes result in error?
-Only 3.95 percent of one-line changes result in error.
+Less than 4 percent of one-line changes result in error.